 - Whether you smoke or take recreational drugs

 They may also have a frank discussion with you about your sex life, including any problems you've had or whether you have or ever had any STDs (sexually transmitted diseases).
 You'll probably be asked to give a sample of semen for analysis.

-Finding out the cause of your infertility can be challenging.
-Male infertility specialists have different ways of doing that, but here are some of the tests you can expect:
+Male infertility specialists have different ways of identifying if the male's sperm count and quality are low or if there's another condition that may be inhibiting pregnancy, but here are some of the tests you can expect:

 Sperm and Semen Analysis

 A trained expert checks your sperm count, their shape, movement, and other characteristics.
 In general, if you have a higher number of normal-shaped sperm, it means you have higher fertility.
 But there are plenty of exceptions to this.
 A lot of guys with low sperm counts or abnormal semen are still fertile.
 And about 15% of infertile men have normal semen and plenty of normal sperm.

 If the first semen analysis is normal, your doctor may order a second test to confirm the results.
 Two normal tests usually mean you don't have any significant infertility problems.
 If something in the results looks unusual, your doctor might order more tests to pinpoint the problem.

 If you don't have any semen or sperm at all, it might be because of a blockage in your "plumbing" that can be corrected with surgery.

 It can find varicoceles -- abnormal formations of veins above the testicle.
 You can get it corrected with surgery.